StealUrKill/anonfaces/README.md

 ## Installation

-`anonfaces` supports all commonly used operating systems (Linux, Windows, MacOS), but it requires using a command-line shell such as bash.
-Currently there is a GUI but its written in c# for .net-framework, possibly release/inclusion.
+`anonfaces` supports all commonly used operating systems (Linux, Windows, MacOS), can be either GUI or by using a command-line shell such as bash.
+Requires tkinter to be installed to run either command-line or gui.
+Windows installs by default.
+The GUI scale is off some, but functions fine.

+	sudo apt install python3-tk

 Release Candidate only supports this revision directly from GitHub, from which you can run: